jeremymaya/google-it-automation-with-python/using-python-to-interact-with-the-operating-system/week-three/README.md

 * The group method returns a tuple of two elements
 * Use indexing to access these groups
 * The first element contains the text matched by the entire regular expression
-* Each successive element contains the data that was matched by every subsequent match grou.
+* Each successive element contains the data that was matched by every subsequent match group

+### More on Repetition Qualifiers
+* Use {}, curly brackets and one or two numbers to specify a range with numeric repetition qualifiers.
+* Use \b, which matches word limits at the beginning and end of the pattern, to match full words.

 ---

 ## Credit